 In conclusion, a logo change may be a highly valuable tool – but it also carries a cost.
 If your firm is still developing, your logo is attractive, and you don’t have a terrible image to overcome, it might not be worth the risk.

-Usually a less dramatic approach to logo redesign is refreshing.
+Usually, a less dramatic approach to logo redesign is refreshing.
 Consider it a facelift for your logo that incorporates existing design components.
-A designer will make modest changes to what’s currently there during a logo update, such as adding/modifying a tagline, changing colours, or streamlining the overall appearance, look and feel.
+A designer will make modest changes to what’s currently there during a logo update, such as adding/modifying a tagline, changing colours, or streamlining the overall appearance, look, and feel.
 The 2016 redesign of MasterCard’s logo is the epitome of a good makeover.
 The well-known credit card business kept its characteristic circles and colours, merely modernizing the font to bring its brand into the future.

 However, a logo change is akin to major cosmetic surgery.
-This strategy might involve fresh message, a new colour palette, or even a new name for your business (like Federal Express to FedEx).
+This strategy might involve a fresh message, a new colour palette, or even a new name for your business (like Federal Express to FedEx).
 It’s critical to ask three (additional) questions before deciding on a design direction, namely: